-Kathi Fisler, WPI
+Kathi Fisler, WPI (edited by C. Rich)

-October 2, 2007
+October 2, 2011

 We've seen that in order to write programs that behave properly as scripts, we need to move code around so that scripts start the next part of the computation before they terminate (or, put another way, so that no code depends upon a value returned from a script).
 The last set of notes did this intuitively.
 This set of notes shows you a step-by-step method for converting non-web programs to web programs.